/

 4. Freshdesk

-Pricing: Free plan (limited); Growth from $15/agent/month
+Pricing: free plan available; Growth from $15/agent/month.

-Pricing: Standard from $25/user/month
+Pricing: Standard from $25/user/month.

 6. Document360

-Best for: Documentation teams building structured, multilingual product documentation or technical knowledge bases.
+Best for: documentation teams building structured multilingual product documentation or technical knowledge bases.

-7. Phrase (formerly Memsource)
+7. Phrase

 How these tools compare